Special tilting modules for algebras with positive dominant dimension: Shifting and coshifting for minimal -Auslander--Gorenstein algebras Shifting and coshifting for minimal d-Auslander--Gorenstein algebras

-Note that any $d$-Auslander algebra is $d$-Auslander--Gorenstein, and a $d$-Auslander--Gorenstein algebra is a $d$-Auslander algebra if and only if it has finite global dimension \cite{IS}*{Prop.~4.8}.
-A selfinjective algebra is $d$-Auslander--Gorenstein for all $d$, and so is a $d$-Auslander algebra for all $d$ if and only if it is semisimple.
-On the other hand, by \cite{IS}*{Prop.~4.1}, any $d$-Auslander--Gorenstein algebra $\Gamma$ that is not selfinjective satisfies $\id\Gamma=d+1=\domdim\Gamma$, so $d$ is uniquely determined.
-Similarly, any $d$-Auslander algebra $\Gamma$ that is not semisimple has $\gldim{\Gamma}=d+1=\domdim{\Gamma}$. \end{rem}
+Note that any $d$-Auslander algebra is minimal $d$-Auslander--Gorenstein, and a minimal $d$-Auslander--Gorenstein algebra is a $d$-Auslander algebra if and only if it has finite global dimension \cite[Prop.~4.8]{IS}.
+A selfinjective algebra is minimal $d$-Auslander--Gorenstein for all $d$, and so is a $d$-Auslander algebra for all $d$ if and only if it is semisimple.
+On the other hand, by \cite[Prop.~4.1]{IS}, any minimal $d$-Auslander--Gorenstein algebra $\Gamma$ that is not selfinjective satisfies $\id\Gamma=d+1=\domdim\Gamma$, so $d$ is uniquely determined.
+Similarly, any $d$-Auslander algebra $\Gamma$ that is not semisimple has $\gldim{\Gamma}=d+1=\domdim{\Gamma}$.

-If $\Gamma$ is a $d$-Auslander--Gorenstein algebra for some $d\geq1$, then in particular $\domdim\Gamma\geq2$, and so $\Gamma$ is part of a Morita--Tachikawa triple $(A,E,\Gamma)$ (recall Definition~\ref{MT-triple}).
-We can translate the conditions on $\Gamma$ from Definition~\ref{dAG} into conditions on the $A$-module $E$.
-Given a subcategory $\mcC$ of $\lmod{A}$, write

-\begin{dfn} Let $d\geq2$, and let $A$ be a finite-dimensional algebra.
-A subcategory $\mcC$ of $A$-$\modu $ is called $d$\textbf{-precluster-tilting} if \begin{itemize} \item[(i)]$\mcC$ is generating and cogenerating, \item[(ii)]$\mcC^{\perp_{d-1}}={}^{\perp_{d-1}}\mcC$, \item[(iii)]$\Ext^i_A(C,C)=0$ for all $1\leq i\leq d-1$ and $C\in \mcC$, and \item[(iv)]$\mcC$ is functorially finite. \end{itemize} The subcategory $\mcC$ is $d$\textbf{-cluster-tilting} if the two subcategories in (ii) are also equal to $\mcC$, in which case conditions (i) and (iii) follow automatically.
-An $A$-module $E$ is called $d$-precluster-tilting or $d$-cluster-tilting if the corresponding property holds for the subcategory $\add{E}$.

-For $d=1$, we replace condition (ii) by the requirement that $\mcC$ is closed under the Auslander--Reiten translations $\tau$ and $\tau^-$, and (iii) becomes vacuous.
-The unique $1$-cluster-tilting subcategory is $A$-$\modu$. \end{dfn}